SNWCreations/JMount/docs/spec/ch1.md

 If you have a field with `Object` type, feel free to use `FieldAccessor<?>`, and  you don't need to use `FieldAccessor<Object>`, because it is useless.

+## 1.6  Constructor

+We know you maybe need to construct some origin things to use. (e.g. Creating a Minecraft packet)

+So we also provide ways for you to create origin instances.
+You also can wrap the result into MP with a existing MP interface at once by using special forms of constructors we provided.

+The constructor-related methods will be provided by `Mount` objects.

+Their method signatures are:

+    Mount#findConstructor(String originClassName, Class<?>... argTypes) -> java.lang.reflect.Constructor<?>
+    Mount#findWrappedConstructor(String originClassName, Class<?>[] argTypes[, Function<java.lang.reflect.Constructor<?>, WrappedConstructor>]) -> WrappedConstructor
+    Mount#findConstructorMP(Class<T> mp, Class<?> argTypes[, Function<java.lang.reflect.Constructor<?>, WrappedConstructor>]) -> ConstructorMP<T>

+The `Function<java.lang.reflect.Constructor<?>, WrappedConstructor>` is optional if you've specified it by using the `wrappedConstructorProvider` method in the builder of `Mount`.

+`argTypes` can contain the `MP` types, they will be converted into original classes if needed.

+`originClassName` is the **remapped** name of the origin class, which means the patterns in the name should be already replaced by using the correct thing.

+The constructor family in this specification is:

+`ConstructorMP` wraps `WrappedConstructor`, `WrappedConstructor` wraps `java.lang.reflect.Constructor<?>`.

+`ConstructorMP` can wrap the result from the real constructor into MP instances.

+`WrappedConstructor` is just an interface, but it can have different implementations (e.g. MethodHandle based) to avoid the performance problem caused by the Java reflection API.

+If you need to access the origin constructor from the `WrappedConstructor`, feel free to use its `getUnderlyingConstructor` method.

+`WrappedConstructor` can be provided by the `getUnderlyingWrappedConstructor` method of `ConstructorMP`.

+The constructor instances will **NOT** be cached, we'll look up them on every call.
+So manage it by yourself.